Ways Women Can Increase Their Chances Of Getting Into True Platonic Friendships With Guys

 The ways a friend may reveal he has feelings for you

-The way your friend lets you know affects your choices for how you can react:
+The way your friend lets you know affects how you can react:

 - The first way is when he blatantly lets you know, either by telling you or making a physical pass.
 Here you're pretty much forced in the moment to tell him you're not interested.
 Maybe if he's really drunk you could try to sidestep his advance and pretend it never happened, but for the most part he's put you in a position where you have to turn him down.